jamsler21/Trump-Twitter-Analysis/Trump-Tweet-Analysis-Final.md

 just Donald Trump either - observations similar to this can be observed everywhere.
 For example, when Elon Musk, another incredibly powerful individual who is very liberal with what he says on twitter, tweets that his stock price is too high, Tesla’s stock price tanks 10%.
-Im the future, I would love to be able to apply this process to other high rankings officials and the stock of their corresponding organizations.
+In the future, I would love to be able to apply this process to other high rankings officials and the stock of their corresponding organizations.
 Until next time\!